 Yes.
 You will practice on Phantom Heads during the practicals.

-How many cases do I need to present for the Certificate and Diploma courses?
+How many cases do I need to present for the Level 1 and Level 2 courses?

-You need to present 5 for the Certificate course and 5 for the Diploma course.
+You need to present 5 for the Level 1 course and 5 for the Level 2 course.

 Can I do the cases on my own patient in the clinic I work at?